The Summerville campus is open from 8:00 a.m. - 5:00 p.m. Monday through Friday.

-Our office handles hundreds of phone calls per week during peak times (like registration) making it very difficult to get through.
-We recommend that you try to find the information you are looking for on our website or on Pounce.
-You may also send us an email (Summerville campus; Health Sciences campus).
+Our office handles hundreds of calls per week during peak times (like registration) making it very difficult to get through.
+We recommend that you try to find the information you are looking for on our website or on POUNCE.
+You may also send us an email (Summerville Campus; Health Sciences campus).

 Complete the Free Application for Federal Student Aid (FAFSA) online.
 Augusta University uses the FAFSA information to determine how much aid you will receive.
 You must complete the FAFSA every year you are in college.
 The FAFSA is available every January 1st for the upcoming academic year.

-The financial aid priority deadlines vary by term.
-The fall deadline is April 1st, the spring deadline is October 1st, and the summer deadline is March 1st.
+The Financial Aid priority deadlines may vary by term.
+The Fall deadline is April 1st, the Spring deadline is March 1st.
 The OSFA must receive your ISIR (processed FAFSA) from the Federal Processor as well as any other required documents (i.e. verification paperwork, C-Flag documentation, etc.) by the priority date.
 In other words, your financial aid file must be complete by the published dates.
-Meeting the priority deadline ensures that your application will be processed prior to the published fee payment deadline for the semester you are applying.
+Meeting priority deadline ensures that your application will be processed prior to the published fee payment deadline for the semester you are applying.

 Per the Family Education Rights and Privacy Act (FERPA), we cannot discuss your account to another person without your permission.
 You must sign and submit to our office the Student Consent Form.
 If the form is not submitted in person, then it must be notarized.